 Visit these sites to find what's trending:

 Why do you need a unique selling proposition?
 There are around 10 million ecommerce websites!
 Yes, you read that right: 10 million.
-You don't just need to, you *MUST* have an awesome unique selling proposition if you want to make those sales.
+You don't just need to, you *MUST* have an awesome unique selling proposition if you want to make those sales and start living life as a full-time entrepreneur.

 Every successful business has that “something” that sets it apart from others, you just have to sit down and figure out what it is.
 Another option is to do your own research and look closer at your competitors.
 What are they focusing on?
 What are they missing?
 Could you bring that to your customers?